 In Art and Design the creative process gives students opportunities to understand art as something that matters in their lives.
-It gives students more choice, autonomy and empowerment.
-In Art the individual journey of discovery, risk taking and learning leads to an imaginative, self-aware learner.
+It gives students more choice, autonomy, and empowerment.
+In Art, the individual journey of discovery, risk taking and learning leads to an imaginative, self-aware learner.
 Students will work under the endorsement Fine Art and should produce practical and critical/contextual work in one or more areas of study, for example, drawing, painting, printmaking, mixed-media, sculpture, ceramics, installation, moving image (video, film, animation) and photography.
-NB: Students can choose to study A Level Photography as a stand- alone course within the art department.
+NB: Depending on demand, students can choose to study A Level Photography as a stand- alone course within the art department.

 A minimum grade of 7 or above is required in GCSE Art.
-The A level Fine Art course is recommended for those students who will apply for an Art Foundation or an art related degree course.

-A level: Component 1 Personal investigation Students will complete a skill building, experimental introduction course during the Autumn term, based on a broad theme such as 'Natural/ Man-made'.
-In February they will begin their Component 1 , where students are required to conduct a Personal Investigation , into an idea, issue, concept or theme, supported by written material.
-The focus of the investigation must be identified independently by the student and must lead to a finished outcome or a series of related finished outcomes.
-Around 1 hour of independent work and homework is expected for every taught hour, in order to meet the demands of the course.
-Life drawing is offered as an extra-curricular course during Autumn and is strongly recommended to support the portfolio.
-Component 2 Externally set assignment Students will be provided with AQA examination papers on 1 [®] February during the second year of the course.
+Component 1 Students will complete a skill building, experimental introduction course during the Personal investigation Autumn term, based on a broad theme such as 'The Everyday - people/places/objects'.
+In February they will begin their Component 1, where students are required to conduct a Personal Investigation, into an idea, issue, concept or theme, supported by written material.
+The focus of the investigation must be identified independently by the student and will lead to a finished outcome or a series of related finished outcomes.
+Around 1 hour of independent work and homework is expected for every hour taught to meet the demands of the course.
+Life drawing is offered as an extracurricular course during Autumn and is strongly recommended to support the Component 1 portfolio.
+Component 2 Externally set assignment Students will be provided with AQA examination papers in February during the second year of the course.
 AQA set a choice of eight questions to be used as starting points.
 Students are required to select one.
-The preparatory period is 8 weeks from 1 st February.
+The preparatory period is 8 weeks from February.
 In May, students will complete 15 hours of unaided, supervised time during which they must produce a finished outcome or a series of related finished outcomes, informed by their preparatory work.
-Assessment Component 1: 60% level Component 2: 40%
+Assessment Component 1: 6 50% level Component 2: 40%